Cismar Abbey

 What’s the best time to visit?

-The best times to visit are during the milder months of spring and early autumn, which provide pleasant weather for exploring the site.
+The best times to visit are during spring and early autumn when the weather is mild and conducive to exploration.

 Is it wheelchair accessible?